Amanda Khan, PhD

 San Diego CA

-Dr. Amanda Khan is a licensed clinical psychologist (PSY32361) in private practice in California and PTSD research scholar in the Department of Psychiatry at the University of California, San Diego.
+Dr. Amanda Khan is a licensed clinical psychologist (PSY32361) in private practice in San Diego and at Sage Integrative Health, a holistic psychedelic clinic in the Bay.
 She specializes in the assessment and treatment of trauma, PTSD, and anxiety and depression-related disorders and is trained in numerous evidence based PTSD interventions.
-Dr. Khan earned her Ph.D. in Clinical Psychology from Suffolk University in Boston, Massachusetts, completed her clinical residency at the San Francisco VA Hospital, and an advanced postdoctoral research fellowship in PTSD at the San Francisco VA Hospital and UCSF Department of Psychiatry.
+Dr. Khan earned her Ph.D. in Clinical Psychology from Suffolk University in Boston, Massachusetts, completed her clinical residency at the San Francisco VA Hospital, an advanced postdoctoral research fellowship in PTSD at the San Francisco VA Hospital and UCSF Department of Psychiatry, and an additional research fellowship in PTSD in the UCSD Department of Psychiatry.
 Dr. Khan currently serves as Chair for the Moral Injury special interest group for the International Society for Traumatic Stress Studies (ISTSS).
-She has worked as an independent contractor for the Multidisciplinary Association of Psychedelic Studies (MAPS) MDMA-enhanced psychotherapy for PTSD phase 2 and 3 clinical trials for the past 4 years.
-Dr. Khan also recently completed ketamine-assisted psychotherapy training with Polaris Insight.
-Dr. Khan has published numerous peer-reviewed articles, is currently lead author on a chapter on psilocybin for trauma-related disorders, is in training to serve as psilocybin guide on an upcoming randomized controlled trial, and has presented over 30 times at professional psychiatric conferences.
-She writes for Medium, Stress Points, and Psychology Today, and regularly gives talks and workshops on moral injury as well as working with gender and sexual orientation diverse people.
+She worked as an independent contractor doing diagnostic assessments for the Multidisciplinary Association of Psychedelic Studies (MAPS) MDMA-assisted psychotherapy for PTSD phase 2 and 3 clinical trials for 4 years.
+Dr. Khan completed Ketamine-Assisted Psychotherapy training with Polaris Insight and the MAPS MDMA-Assisted Therapy training program.
+She also will serve as lead psilocybin therapist on the upcoming UCSD randomized controlled trial for phantom limb pain.
+Dr. Khan has published numerous peer-reviewed articles, is lead author on a chapter on psilocybin for trauma-related disorders, and has presented over 30 times at professional psychiatric conferences.
+She writes for Psychedelics Today, Medium, Stress Points, and Psychology Today, and regularly gives talks and workshops on moral injury as well as working with gender and sexual orientation diverse people.